24 hours customer service +9779849693351

 Dhaulagiri Circuit Trek

-The Dhaulagiri Circuit Trek is a challenging and adventurous trek that takes you around the Dhaulagiri massif, the seventh-highest mountain in the world.
-The trek starts from the small town of Beni and passes through various landscapes, including terraced fields, forests, alpine meadows, and high mountain passes, before finally reaching the base camp of Dhaulagiri.
+The Dhaulagiri Circuit Trek is an extraordinary and demanding adventure that takes you on a captivating journey around the majestic Dhaulagiri massif, the seventh-highest mountain globally.
+This trek commences from the town of Beni, leading you through a diverse range of landscapes, including terraced fields, lush forests, picturesque alpine meadows, and challenging high mountain passes, ultimately culminating at the base camp of Dhaulagiri.

-The trek is about 180 kilometers long and takes around 3 weeks to complete.
-The route follows the Myagdi Khola River and passes through the villages of Darbang, Muri, Boghara, Dobang, Italian Base Camp, Dhaulagiri Base Camp, and Jomsom, among others.
+Spanning approximately 180 kilometers, the trek typically takes around 3 weeks to complete.
+The route follows the path alongside the Myagdi Khola River, passing through several villages such as Darbang, Muri, Boghara, Dobang, Italian Base Camp, Dhaulagiri Base Camp, and Jomsom, among others.

-The Dhaulagiri Circuit Trek is considered to be one of the most challenging treks in Nepal and requires a high level of physical fitness, as the trek involves crossing several high mountain passes, including the French Pass (5,360 meters) and the Thapa Pass (5,250 meters).
-The trek also offers stunning views of the Dhaulagiri massif, including the Dhaulagiri I (8,167 meters), the world’s seventh-highest mountain.
+Undoubtedly, the Dhaulagiri Circuit Trek is renowned for its level of difficulty and is considered one of the most challenging treks in Nepal.
+It necessitates a high degree of physical fitness, as it involves traversing multiple high mountain passes, including the formidable French Pass (5,360 meters) and Thapa Pass (5,250 meters).
+Nevertheless, the trek rewards adventurers with breathtaking vistas of the Dhaulagiri massif, including the towering Dhaulagiri I (8,167 meters), the seventh-highest peak in the world.

-The best time to do the Dhaulagiri Circuit Trek is in the spring (March to May) and autumn (September to November), when the weather is clear and dry, and the visibility is good.
-The trek is possible in the winter months as well, but it can be challenging due to the heavy snowfall in the higher altitudes.
+The optimal time to undertake the Dhaulagiri Circuit Trek is during the spring season (March to May) and the autumn season (September to November).
+These seasons offer favorable weather conditions characterized by clear skies, dry trails, and excellent visibility.
+Although the trek can be attempted during the winter months, it poses additional challenges due to heavy snowfall in the higher elevations.

-Dhaulagiri Base Camp is situated at an altitude of 4,700 m, and French Pass is located at an altitude of 5,360 m, offering a panoramic view of the Dolpo Himalaya scenery, as well as the Annapurna range and Mustang Valley.
-A classic Nepal trek, this trek offers all the highlights of a classic trek in Nepal, including the most remote and scenic landscapes one can imagine in the high mountains of Nepal.
+Dhaulagiri Base Camp, situated at an altitude of 4,700 meters, and the French Pass, located at an elevation of 5,360 meters, provide opportunities to relish the awe-inspiring scenery of the Dolpo Himalaya, the Annapurna range, and the Upper Mustang Valley.
+This classic Nepal trek encompasses all the highlights of a typical trek in Nepal, including the most remote and picturesque landscapes one can encounter in the high mountains of Nepal.

-While most of the villagers in the village are Magars on the Magdi side and Thakalis on the Kali Gandaki side, the village settlement crosses at the beginning of each village.
-As a result, the rest of the group can hike through the wilderness and pastures of the alpine regions.
+Regarding the villagers along the route, most of the inhabitants in the villages are Magars on the Magdi side and Thakalis on the Kali Gandaki side.
+The village settlements often transition at the beginning of each village, allowing the trekking group to experience the wilderness and pasturelands of the alpine regions.

 The Dhaulagiri Circuit Trek is an incredible trekking experience that offers stunning views of the Dhaulagiri massif, the seventh-highest mountain in the world, as well as a diverse range of landscapes and cultural experiences.
 Here are some of the highlights of the trek: